-A J Caley of Norwich was a leading British chocolate manufacturer.
+A J Caley of Norwich was one of the largest chocolate manufacturers in Britain.

-Albert Jarman Caley (1829 – 1895), the son of a silk mercer, opened a chemist shop on High Street, Windsor in 1853.
-He relocated to London Street, Norwich, where his brother already lived, in 1857.
+Albert Jarman Caley (1829 – 1895) was born in Windsor, the son of a silk merchant.
+After attending Eton School he established a chemist’s shop on High Street, Windsor from 1853.

 A J Caley began to manufacture soft drinks from 1862.
 Soft drinks manufacturing was Caley’s largest branch of trade by 1881.